Cooper Mountain Nature Park

 In the first half of the 20th Century, The Island was the site of Shakespearean plays produced by Reed College, which adjoins the garden.
 But by 1950 the site was largely abandoned and overgrown.
 In that year the Portland Chapter of the American Rhododendron Society established a display and test garden on The Island.
 The area now known as The Peninsula was donated to the garden in 1977 by Portland landscape architect Wallace K. Huntington.
 Volunteers from the Friends of Crystal Springs (the Portland Chapter of The American Rhododendron Society) and the Master Gardeners program now maintain the Garden.

-In the (pre-pandemic) past the Friends of Crystal Springs have hosted rhododendron shows and plant sales at the garden.
+In the past, the Friends of Crystal Springs have hosted rhododendron shows and plant sales at the garden.
 Check the garden website for current information and event schedules.
 The garden also hosts weddings and other private events, so a potion of the garden may be closed to the public on spring and summer weekends.

 The garden is located at 5801 SE 28th Avenue.
-The small parking lot fills up early in spring and summer, and there is no on street parking on 28th or other nearby streets, so come early if you’re coming by car (and do not park in the Reed College lot across 28th from the garden).
+The small parking lot fills up early in spring and summer, and there is no on street parking on 28th or other nearby streets, so come early if you’re coming by car (and do not park in the Reed College lot across the street from the garden).
 Or take the bus (Tri-Met bus #19 Woodstock).

 Whether you are a garden lover, birder, photographer, artist, or just looking for a beautiful place to spend some time in, Crystal Springs is a place you’ll love.
 For my money, only the Portland Japanese Garden tops Crystal Springs among Portland area gardens.

 Originally posted July 16, 2019.
-Updated and re-posted April 14, 2022.
+Most recently updated April 10, 2025.

 All photos © Alan K. Lee